trotsky1997/trotsky1997/Resume-eng.md

 - Co-founder and Developer, Yugan BBS community 2016.6~2017

   Yugan BBS  is a small online community created by me and my friends.
 It positioned for user-created content and sharing, users are encouraged to engage in in-depth and rational debate and analysis on topics.
-This project was created in 2016 and disbanded in late 2017.
+It disbanded in late 2017.

 - Microsoft Research Asia,  2021.03 ~ 2021.06